GoogleCloudPlatform/podcast/site/content/post/episode-11-internet-of-things-with-jen-tong/index.md

 FRANCESC: So that's on February--February 5th we have DevFest Paris.
 It's gonna be lots of fun.
 I'm gonna be talking about gRPC and Kubernetes and everything written in Go, and I might try to do the talk in French.
 MARK: Ooh, good luck.
 FRANCESC: It's always fun.
 People make fun of my accent.
 Apparently I sound Canadian somehow.
 I don't know.
 What about you?
 MARK: Still the same stuff, so I'll be on vacation for a couple of weeks, but when I get back I have the Launch Hackathon, which is always fun.
 I always love doing hackathons, and then on top of that, yup, Game Developers Conference, still got lots of plans happening with that.
 We'll definitely have a booth space and events going on.
-We're doing a developer day where you can talk to developers, and do a bunch of talks, so that sort of stuff too, so if you're interested in gaming and Google Cloud Platform, definitely come and say hello.
+We're doing a developer day where you can talk to developers, and do a bunch of talks, so that sort of stuff too, so if you're interested in gaming and Google Cloud, definitely come and say hello.
 We'd love to speak to you.
 Then obviously we'll both be at GCP Next.
 FRANCESC: Yup, we'll be there.
 MARK: Doing all sorts of interesting stuff.
 There may be something podcasty.
 We'll see.
 We'll see what happens.
 FRANCESC: We'll see.
 It's still kind of secret or even--no, we're not really sure what's gonna happen, but there's gonna be something there for sure.